-- Only place ladders on stable, level surfaces not uneven ground, boxes or barrels.
+- Only place ladders on stable, level surfaces (not uneven ground, boxes, or barrels).

 - Check the locks on extension ladders before using them.

-- When considering the amount of weight a ladder can safely hold, don’t forget to factor in any tools or materials you happen to be holding while on it.
+- When considering the amount of weight a ladder can safely hold, don’t forget to factor in any tools or materials you happen to be holding while standing on it.

 Scaffolding and other elevated platforms

-- Keep the scaffolds free of any tools and materials that aren’t being used, there isn’t a lot of space up there to begin with.
+- Keep the scaffolds free of any tools and materials that aren’t being used, as there isn’t a lot of space up there to begin with.